 It can also be used to organize our own work, in which case it acts as a digital personal planner that can replace a physical one.
 It is useful for small and large groups of people, beginners who are just getting to grips with project management, and large companies with hundreds of employees.
 Because it works across computers and mobile devices and stores data in the cloud, it allows access to key data wherever and whenever an internet connection is available.

 It consists of so-called boards, pages that can be dedicated to a specific project or a specific team.
-On each board, we can create lists within these cards, which are the basic building blocks of an organization on Trello.
+On each board, we can create lists within these cards, which are the basic building blocks of organization on Trello.
 We can assign tasks, create timelines and calendars, measure productivity, and more through these.

 What are good practice examples?